Published on

 However, I could not find a plugin that allows me to perform syntax highlighting of code blocks with features such as line numbers and line highlighting.
 Hence, I decided to create one - rehype-prism-plus.

 This technical post documents my experience creating the syntax highlighter plugin and some things I learnt along the way.
-If you prefer to dive right into the code, check out the plugin on Github.
-2
+If you prefer to dive right into the code, check out the plugin on Github. ^[This post refers to v0.0.6 of rehype-prism-plus and may not correspond to future versions of the package, though the general principles and approach outlined in the post should still hold.]

 Requirements